groue/GRMustache/Guides/runtime.md

 Any object supporting [keyed subscripting](http://clang.llvm.org/docs/ObjectiveCLiterals.html#dictionary-style-subscripting) via the `objectForKeyedSubscript:` method, and any [Key-Value Coding](http://developer.apple.com/documentation/Cocoa/Conceptual/KeyValueCoding/Articles/KeyValueCoding.html) compliant object, that responds to the `valueForKey:` method, can be used.

-Note that GRMustache prefers the `objectForKeyedSubscript:` method, and only invokes the `valueForKey:` method on objects that do not respond to `objectForKeyedSubscript:`.
+> Note that GRMustache prefers the `objectForKeyedSubscript:` method, and only invokes the `valueForKey:` method on objects that do not support keyed subscripting.
+>
+> On top of that, `valueForKey:` will only accessed declared properties, unless your class implements the `validMustacheKeys` method.
+See the [Security Guide](security.md) for more information.

 Dictionaries are such objects.
 So are, generally speaking, your custom models: